ivanmisuno/OCLazyDataSource/README.md

 ## Disclaimer

-This is first draft release and is subject to breaking changes.
+This is the first draft release and is subject to breaking changes.

 ## TODO